neilpmayhew/udacity-data-eng-nd-capstone/README.md

 The project goal is to produce a data model that will allow the end user to slice, dice and aggregate the various Powerlifting meet results to allow analysis and gain insights.
 For example to find the heaviest squat, bench and deadlift within each weight class, which lifter has the heaviest deadlift of all time etc.

-The file will make up the bulk of the data for this project and I will seek other source with which to enrich this dataset.
+The file will make up the bulk of the data for this project and I will seek other sources with which to enrich this dataset.

 ## Technology Choices